 Huntington Bancshares's score of 55 is higher than 73% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Huntington Bancshares reported total carbon emissions of approximately 1,798,928,000 kg CO2e.
-This figure includes Scope 1 emissions of about 16,331,000 kg CO2e, Scope 2 emissions of approximately 50,793,000 kg CO2e, and significant Scope 3 emissions, primarily from investments (about 1,446,371,000 kg CO2e) and employee commuting (approximately 94,198,000 kg CO2e).
+This figure includes Scope 1 emissions of about 16,331,000 kg CO2e, Scope 2 emissions of approximately 50,793,000 kg CO2e, and significant Scope 3 emissions, notably from investments at about 1,446,371,000 kg CO2e and employee commuting at approximately 94,198,000 kg CO2e.
 Huntington Bancshares has set ambitious climate commitments, aiming for a 31% reduction in Scope 1 and Scope 2 emissions by 2027, with a long-term goal of achieving a 41% reduction by 2037.
-Additionally, the company is pursuing a net-zero carbon economy by 2050, with interim targets for 2030.
-These commitments reflect a proactive approach to addressing climate change and reducing their carbon footprint across all scopes of emissions.
-The emissions data is sourced directly from Huntington Bancshares Incorporated, ensuring accuracy and relevance in their climate reporting.
+Additionally, the organisation is committed to establishing interim emissions reduction targets for both Scope 1 and Scope 2 by 2030, as part of its broader strategy towards a net-zero carbon economy by 2050.
+These targets reflect Huntington's proactive approach to climate action, aligning with industry standards and demonstrating a commitment to sustainability in its operations.

 Access structured emissions data, company-specific emission factors, and source documents